jpboehman/task-tracker/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`
+Runs the json-server local plugin from npm.
+This mocks an API that we would fetch and post data to.
+Run this command before running `npm run start`

 ### `npm test`